gspiga/gspiga.github.io/_posts/2024-03-06-WellsFargoAutographJourney.md

       url: "[Wells Fargo](https://newsroom.wf.com/English/news-releases/news-release-details/2024/Wells-Fargo-to-Launch-Autograph-Journey-Card-Designed-for-Frequent-Travelers/default.aspx)"
 ---

-Wells Fargo announced on Wednesday their Autograph Journey card, a new addition to the Autograph collection.
-While the original Autograph card is quite strong in earning categories, it misses one major advantage, transfer partners.
-This is where the Journey comes in, introducing new airlines to transfer points to, new earning categories, and an annual credit.

 Over the past year, I have taken a strong interest in what some call the "Credit Card Game", learning how to use credit cards to your advantage to earn points for (almost) free travel, as well as other perks.
 If you would like a more formal introduction or a how-to guide on how to get started on this, feel free to let me know.
 If I get enough interest, I will write more articles on how you can unlock this new way of traveling.
 For now, let's talk about this new Wells Fargo card.